ralph-groupscholar/website/ralph.md

 - Captured a Playwright viewport screenshot of groupscholar.com; the automation snapshot stays in frame, but a large empty band remains below the brief and the header padding still eats into the 720p height.
 - Sketched creative follow-ups: add a compact signal ticker row, tighten automation bottom padding, and surface calibration cues without triggering hidden animations.
 - Added a compact automation ticker row (host roster, calibration, signal script) and reduced automation padding so the snapshot fills the headless frame without scrolling.
+2026-02-06 08:00:34 — Iteration 74
+- Reviewed current codebase and recent git history for context.
+- Captured a Playwright viewport screenshot of groupscholar.com; the snapshot brief still reads as a long stack of near-identical tiles and the lowest row kisses the fold, making the frame feel dense.
+- Sketched creative follow-ups: collapse the bottom rails into a single signal ribbon, add subtle tonal contrast to the lowest band, and keep the automation snapshot fully visible without scroll.
+- Collapsed the footer + ticker rows into a single signal ribbon with four key tiles and a softer gradient to reduce vertical stacking while keeping the automation view above the fold.